ibm-cloud-docs/pattern-zerto-dr-vcf/compute-design.md

 - **ZVM:**
   - A Linux based virtual appliance, one per site.
-  - Uses a local embedded SQL Server is used by default, it is recommended to use an external Microsoft SQL Server for medium sized and larger environments (\>250 incoming VPGs) to prevent performance degradation. https://help.zerto.com/bundle/Install.VC.HTML/page/Database_Requirements.htm
+  - Uses a local embedded SQL Server by default, it is recommended to use an external Microsoft SQL Server for medium sized and larger environments (\>250 incoming VPGs) to prevent performance degradation. https://help.zerto.com/bundle/Install.VC.HTML/page/Database_Requirements.htm
   - For sizing see [ZVM Appliance Requirements, Supported Features &amp; Configurations](https://help.zerto.com/bundle/Linux.ZVM.HTML.10.0_U3/page/Book_in_Portal_-_Prerequisite_for_ZVM_Linux.htm)
 - **VRA:**
   - A Linux based virtual machine installed on every hypervisor that hosts virtual machines that require protecting in the **protected** site and on every hypervisor that will host the replicated virtual machines in the **recovery site**.
 Install a VRA on every hypervisor host so that if protected virtual machines are moved from one host in the cluster to another host in the cluster there is always a VRA to protect the moved virtual machines.